JDLanctot/dotfiles/README.md

 ### Make the Terminal Better (Autocomplete and Header Info)
 All of these steps should also make it so that when `Powershell` is run from `Terminal`, you will have better formatting and autocomplete -- not just when `Terminal` is running an instance of the `WSL terminal`.
-A small note if you plan to use both: You will need to install conda on the PC side of things as well (which you can do through just installing the `Anaconda Navigator`, and this will give you `Anaconda Prompt` for `Terminal` as well to be able to set up Conda environments for your PC/Powershell which can be useful if some packages you want are not released on Linux.
+A small note if you plan to use both: You will need to install `conda` on the PC side of things as well (which you can do through just installing the `Anaconda Navigator`, and this will give you `Anaconda Prompt` for `Terminal` as well to be able to set up Conda environments for your PC/Powershell -- which can be useful if some packages you want are not released on Linux.
 If you choose to do this:

-3. Open `Anaconda Prompt` and run
+3. ***OPTIONAL*** -- Install Anaconda Navigator, Open `Anaconda Prompt` and run
   ```
   conda init powershell
   ```